Boldfor/openhab-addons/bundles/org.openhab.binding.androidtv/README.md

 This binding does not require any special configuration files.

-This binding does require a PIN login process (documented below) upon first connection.
+This binding does require a PIN login process (documented below) to be installed on the device upon first connection.

-This binding requires GoogleTV to be installed on the device (https://play.google.com/store/apps/details?id=com.google.android.videos)
+This binding requires [GoogleTV](https://play.google.com/store/apps/details?id=com.google.android.videos) to be installed on the device.
+The binding also requires the [Android TV Remote Service](https://play.google.com/store/apps/details?id=com.google.android.tv.remote.service) to be running and up to date on the device.

 ## Thing Configuration